 Increasing community engagement in the arts.

-Lynne's first public art sculptures were exhibited in a sculpture trail in the summer of 2021 and since then Lynne has created 26 sculptures for various sculpture trails across the UK raised over £50,000.00 for a variety of worthwhile causes.
+Lynne's first public art sculptures were exhibited in a sculpture trail in the summer of 2021 and since then Lynne has created OVER 30 sculptures for various sculpture trails across the UK raised over £50,000.00 for a variety of worthwhile causes.

 “What characterises this new public art is engagement and participation.
 The walls between the elite who produce art and those who observe it are disappearing, and art has broken out.
 This kind of art is not something you choose to go and visit, it goes to make itself an audience.”